Skip to main content

 (O) "Distribution service" means the physical delivery of electricity to consumers through facilities provided by an electric distribution utility.

-(P) "Electric cooperative" shall have the meaning set forth in division (A)(5) of section 4928.01 of the Revised Code.
+(P) "Electric cooperative" has the same meaning as set forth in division (A)(5) of section 4928.01 of the Revised Code.

-(Q) "Electric distribution utility" shall have the meaning set forth in division (A)(6) of section 4928.01 of the Revised Code.
+(Q) "Electric distribution utility" has the same meaning as set forth in division (A)(6) of section 4928.01 of the Revised Code.

 (R) "Electric generation service" means retail electric generation service.